-Following Hurricane Sandy, the U.S. Army Corps of Engineers Philadelphia District received funding and approval to restore the Absecon Island Coastal Storm Risk Reduction project to its initial design level.
-Work will involve pumping 2 million cubic yards of sand onto the oceanfront beaches of Atlantic City and Ventnor City as well as subsequent work on dune crossovers, sand fencing and dune grass planting.
-Work will take place in the summer of 2013.
-Closure maps and updates will be posted to the Philadelphia District's Coastal Program Website.
+Following Hurricane Sandy, the U.S. Army Corps of Engineers Philadelphia District received funding and approval to restore the Absecon Island Coastal Storm Risk Management project to its full design level.
+Work involves pumping 1.3 million cubic yards of sand onto the oceanfront beaches of Atlantic City and Ventnor City as well as subsequent work on dune crossovers, sand fencing and dune grass planting.
+Work is ongoing and is expected to be completed in December of 2013.
+For more information, contact the U.S. Army Corps of Engineers' Philadelphia District Public Affairs Office at 215-656-6432

 Construction of the Brigantine Inlet to Great Egg Harbor Inlet, Absecon Island New Jersey Storm Damage Reduction Project, is authorized by the Water Resources Development Act of 1996.
 A Project Cooperation Agreement to construct the project was signed July 2003 with New Jersey Department of Environmental Protection.